 Some car insurance companies report roadside assistance claims to ChoicePoint, a company in Alpharetta, Ga., that collects claims information for the auto insurance industry.

 Roadside assistance claims are considered claims, but state rules vary in terms of whether – and how – your provider is allowed to penalize you for making an insurance claim, Bach says.
-Multiple roadside assistance claims in a short period of time could cause some insurance companies to raise your rates, she says.
+Multiple roadside assistance claims in a short period could cause some insurance companies to raise your rates, she says.

 "When you file claims, insurance companies look at their frequency, severity and who's at fault," Bach says.